Sometimes you just need money – fast!

 Citizenme is an app that pays you instantly to PayPal for very short surveys!
 Usually just 10p at a time, but it all adds up.

 Qmee pays you to search the internet and click on their special listings (adverts).
-They also have survey sites.
-You can cash out at any amount, but the pay is low and you will be limited how much you can make.
-The surveys are a quicker way to make money than relying on paid search
+They also have paid surveys.
+You can cash out at any amount – literally from 1p!
+But the pay is low and you will be limited how much you can make.
+The surveys are a quicker way to make money than relying on paid search.

 Swagbucks is a well known money making website and app where you can earn for various tasks including surveys, watching videos, and even surfing the web.
 It has a £5 payment threshold but they usually have an offer where you get £3 for signing up so you could cash out pretty soon.